daytonaio/daytona/pkg/apiclient/docs/Target.md

 ### NewTarget

-`func NewTarget(default_ bool, id string, name string, options string, providerInfo TargetProviderInfo, ) *Target`
+`func NewTarget(default_ bool, envVars map[string]string, id string, name string, options string, providerInfo TargetProviderInfo, ) *Target`

 NewTarget instantiates a new Target object
 This constructor will assign default values to properties that have it defined,